top of page

 Contents

-A close up of woman with acne on her cheeks and chin
+A close up of woman with hormonal acne on her chin

 Understanding Hormonal Acne